usnistgov/NED/README.md

 - **Missing test data**: Ensure test fixtures and sample data are properly set up
 - **Import errors**: Check that all required dependencies are installed with `pip install -r requirements.txt` and `pip install -r requirements-dev.txt`

-**Test coverage**: The project has 41 tests covering models, serializers, and data processing.
+**Test coverage**: The project has 81 tests covering models, serializers, and data processing.
 When adding new features, consider adding corresponding tests.

+**Data Integrity Tests**: The test suite includes critical end-to-end validation tests that ensure the integrity of the Git-as-Source data pipeline:
+- `test_db_round_trip`: Validates that data can be exported from the database and re-ingested without loss
+- `test_json_to_db_to_json_round_trip_is_lossless`: Ensures complete round-trip fidelity between JSON source files and the database

+These tests are essential for maintaining data quality and ensuring that the `ingest` and `export_data` commands work correctly together.

 #### Running All Quality Checks Locally
-To run all quality checks that the countinous integration (CI) pipeline will run, use these commands in sequence:
+To run all quality checks that the continuous integration (CI) pipeline will run, use these commands in sequence:

 ```bash
 # 1. Check code formatting